philbowles/h4plugins/docs/faq.md

 ## Presence Detection

 Not particularly well tested, and H4 detection has been temporarily withdrawn.
 The whole susbsytem is to be rewritten soon(ish) (for 1.0.2?) to make much better use of the new event system.
 Therefore, any issues on this front will be well down the list of priorities.
 Be patient.
 I'm sure nobody even uses it so I don't even know why I'm writing this right now.

+## Minor bugs - will be fixed @ 1.0.2

+* uiAddBoolean (static version) should not have "change function" -  workaround: default it to nullptr
+* example sketch WebUI_DynamicFields has syntax error: replace H4Plugin::getConfig with h4pGetConfig
+* H4P_WiFi functions signal and signalOff shoul not be public: do not call them

 ---